ska2519/flutter-learn/README.en.md

 # Flutter Learn

-I'll build a multi-platform community app powered by Flutter and Cloud Firestore.
+Build a multi-platform community app powered by Flutter and Cloud Firestore.

-The finished app runs on Android, iOS, and web, from a single Dart codebase.
+App runs on Android, iOS, and web, from a single Dart codebase.

 This project implement a community app ([Lawfully](https://www.lawfully.com/)-inspired) with [Riverpod](https://riverpod.dev) state management techniques in Flutter.